Geography Curriculum Aims

 Our curriculum is designed to start with children's immediate locality and gradually move outwards.
 Children begin in Reception by exploring the school and our grounds, including our immediate local area.
 They learn about places that are important to members of the community and take a walk in the local environment.
 In Key Stage 1, the children learn about the wider local area, contrasting areas within England, the United Kingdom and a contrasting world place and the wider world and its continents, oceans and countries, including a detailed study of Kenya.

-Teachers also plan opportunities for children to apply their prior knowledge, skills and understanding in units where geography is not explicitly taught as part of the unit (see curriculum maps).
+Teachers plan opportunities for children to apply their prior knowledge, skills and understanding in units where geography is not explicitly taught as part of the unit.
 For example, locating countries on a globe or map to find the birthplaces of significant figures, or using physical and human features on a map to identify the route the train / coach will take on a school visit.

-For further information about our Geography Curriculum, please view our Geography Progression Grid.
+For further information about our Geography Curriculum, please view our Geography Progression Grids.